 One of the biggest mistakes we make as solopreneurs is not setting aside time to review what’s working, what’s not and where we can improve.
 I’ve been doing that this week, and I’ve identified ten tiny tweaks I need to make to improve income, productivity and output in the coming months.
-Hopefully they’ll help you and your online business too.
+Trying to increase productivity or improve profits in your online business?
+Or maybe just reduce workload, stress and busywork?
+Hopefully they’ll help you too.

 Focus on core activities

-I also run niche blogs, put together short reports, do some affiliate marketing, write social media updates for authors, and do a lot of social media marketing.
-I tweet, I pin, I run my Facebook pages.
+I also run niche blogs, put together short reports, do some affiliate marketing, promote my books, run online stores on Cafepress and Etsy, plus an Amazon shop, and do a lot of social media marketing.
+I Tweet, I Pin, I run my Facebook pages.

 These are not my core activities.
 Writing is, and so is publishing.
 That doesn’t mean I can’t do my other activities.
 They’re fun, and they help me to promote and market my core services.
 So I focus on the core business first.
 I work on my current writing and publishing projects.
 First thing.
 Every day.
 Then I allow some time for the other activities.

 This ties in to the point above.
 The most important task gets done first.

 I’ve been told to do the hard stuff first (you know, the Eat That Frog approach), but that’s not working out for me.
 Hard stuff takes a lot of energy and it isn’t always the most important stuff on my to-do list.